What the Average American Wants for Christmas

-We all know that song with the little kid singing, “All I want for Christmas is my two front teeth!”
-Well, as we get older we start wanting things a little more complex than that.
-All we want for Christmas are his-and-hers Kindles!
-Check out what Americans went for last year and what we’re pining after this holiday season!
+We all know that song with the child singing, “All I want for Christmas is my two front teeth!”
+Well, as we get older we start wanting things a little more entertaining than that.
+This year, all many want for Christmas are his-and-hers Kindles!
+From 2010 to now, the gifts people are asking for have changed considerably.

-This year, people are hoping for a Playstation Move, CoD MW3, Apple iPods and iPads, Kindles, GPS systems, Canon digital cameras and Asus lightweight laptops.
-If they’re really lucky, they’ll get to mount a Samsung 40-inch LCD HDTV on their walls.
+In 2011, the top Christmas gives were the Playstation Kinect, CoD MW3, Apple iPods and iPads, Kindles, GPS systems, Canon digital cameras and Asus lightweight laptops.
+For the lucky few, a Samsung 40-inch LCD HDTV will make it onto their walls.

 Over 5, kids start getting into more complex games like Bananagrams and Set.
-Building sets remain popular, too.
+Building sets remain popular as well.

-Steer clear of scented candles, cheap gadgets, photos of yourself, socks, self-help texts, themed gifts and anything out of date or thoughtless.
+The worst gifts include many gifts that have made the list before.
+These include scented candles, cheap gadgets, photos of yourself, socks, self-help books, themed gifts and anything out of date, thoughtless or smelly.

-Gift cards have been a popular present for some time, with 77.3% of Americans having planned to buy one for someone else last year.
+Gift cards, however, continue to be popular, with 77.3% of Americans having planned to buy one for someone else last year.

 Christmas Shoppers By The Numbers